ryanchynoweth44/DatabricksContent/walkthrough/04_ModifedStreamingData.md

-## Create a new Send Data for Taxi Tip Predictions
+# Send Taxi Data to EventHub
 In this walkthrough we will create a new send data script to handle our Taxi machine learning solution.
 A copy of the script we implement can be found [here](../../code/SendTaxiData.py).

+**Please make sure you are no longer sending data to your event hub using the "SendData" Python notebook**

+## Create a new Send Data for Taxi Tip Predictions
 1. In Azure Databricks create a python notebook called "SendTaxiData".
 We will be generating and sending data to our event hub to make streaming machine learning predictions using the model we just trained.

-1. Import your required libraries by pasting the following code into your "SendData" notebook.
+1. Import your required libraries by pasting the following code into your "SendTaxiData" notebook.
 Run the cell by attaching the notebook to your cluster and "CTRL+Enter".
     ```python
     # import the required resources
     import sys